off-by-some/contrakit/examples/quantum/README.md

 ## Bell's Theorem Made Quantitative: The CHSH Analysis

-The CHSH inequality, derived from John Bell's work and showing that quantum particles can exhibit correlations stronger than any classical theory allows, is transformed by our analysis from Bell's binary insight—"quantum correlations violate classical bounds"—into a precise quantitative measure of quantum nonclassic that reveals the fundamental information cost of maintaining classical explanations in the face of quantum correlations.
+The CHSH inequality, derived from John Bell's work and showing that quantum particles can exhibit correlations stronger than any classical theory allows, is converted by our analysis from Bell's binary insight—"quantum correlations violate classical bounds"—into a precise quantitative measure of quantum nonclassic that reveals the information cost of maintaining classical explanations in the face of quantum correlations.

 **The experimental setup.** Two separated particles are measured along different angles.
 Classical physics predicts that the correlation strength $S$ cannot exceed 2, regardless of any hidden variables or local mechanisms.
 Quantum mechanics, however, can achieve $S = 2\sqrt{2} \approx 2.828$—a violation that Einstein famously called "spooky action at a distance."

 **From threshold to quantity.** The figure traces how information cost grows as we move from classical ($S \leq 2$) to quantum ($S > 2$) regimes.
 The red line marks the classical boundary—a sharp threshold where contradiction cost jumps from exactly zero to positive values.
 This transition occurs with mathematical precision: no classical behavior incurs any information cost, while even the smallest quantum violation requires positive information to explain classically.

 **The Tsirelson point.** At quantum mechanics' maximum violation ($S = 2\sqrt{2}$), the contradiction cost reaches $K = 0.012$ bits per measure.
-This small number represents the fundamental information gap between classical and quantum descriptions of nature.
+This small number represents the information gap between classical and quantum descriptions of nature.
 To maintain a classical worldview in the face of maximal Bell violations, you must invoke approximately $0.012$ bits of additional information per measure.

 **Precision and continuity.** The logarithmic panel reveals the smooth mathematical transition: contradiction costs drop to $K(P) \leq 10^{-9}$ at the classical boundary and grow continuously beyond it.
 This continuity enables precise detection of quantum effects arbitrarily close to classical limits—a key capability for experiments operating near the quantum threshold.